Photo credit: Gage Skidmore from Peoria, AZ, United States of America, CC BY-SA 2.0, via Wikimedia Commons

 Real Silicon Valley Luminaries are Our People

-As a technology executive recruiter and CEO of the executive search firm, The Good Search, I regularly recruit brilliant — if not genius — engineers and executives who invent, iterate, and maintain the technologies that make our lives easier.
+Our story as executive recruiters is brimming with Silicon Valley luminaries.
+The Good Search regularly recruits brilliant — if not genius — engineers and executives who invent, iterate, and maintain the technologies that make our lives easier.
 It isn’t easy and often, it isn’t pretty.
 That brings us to our favorite Silicon Valley Scenes featuring the character Gilfoyle.

 We Salute the Gilfoyles of the World